rmione/srs-deck-helper/README.md

-# anki helper
+# Deck Helper
 __Disclaimer: This project and its author(s) are not affiliated/associated Anki in any way whatsoever!__

 This is a simple command line script hat helps me make Anki decks while studying different languages, specifically Japanese.

-When transcribing the meaning of a word or a kanji, etc from a textbook I found it clumsy to use the Anki app due to its interface.
+When transcribing the meaning of a word or a kanji, etc from a textbook I found it clumsy to use the Anki app to make cards in bulk.
 Using this I just have to make an excel/google sheets file, save it as a .csv and then run the script which is a *lot* more convenient.

 This makes some very pretty and easy to read, as well as information-dense flash cards that I have found very helpful to study with.